AudioBible/AudioBible/README.md

 ![closed-minded-open-minded](closed-minded-open-minded.png)

-If you work for the Govern(control)-Ment(mind), then you are 100% doing the will of the devil.
+If you work for the Govern(control)-Ment(mind) or a big corporation, then you are 100% doing the will of the devil.